VL-LN Bench: Towards Long-horizon Goal-oriented Navigation with Active Dialogs: VL-LN Benchmark

-Our dataset covers 112 object categories that can serve as navigation targets (excluding structural elements such as walls and ceilings), comprising 20476 object instances across 90 annotated MP3D scenes.
-For each scene, we sample a set of navigable start poses (mean 42 per scene).
-Pairing these starts with the annotated instances yields 333$,$319 episodes.
-Following the VLN-CE partitioning~\cite{vln-ce}, we allocate 61/15/14 scenes to train/val/test, resulting in 246$,$433 training episodes, 86$,$386 validation episodes, and 500 test episodes.
-Shown in Tab.~\ref{tab:dataset_comparison}, we collect 41$,$891 trajectories spanning all scenes and categories of IIGN, each coupling navigation with question–answer interactions.
-Fig.~\ref{fig:dataset_statistics} summarizes the trajectory statistics.
-In addition, we collect 5$,$087 IGN and 23$,$774 ObjectNav trajectories generated by an FBE agent for the experiment.
+Our dataset covers 112 object categories and contains 20,476 annotated instances from 90 MP3D scenes.
+For each scene, we sample a set of navigable start poses, with an average of 42 per scene.
+Pairing these start poses with annotated target instances yields 333,319 episodes in total.
+Following the VLN-CE split protocol~\cite{vln-ce}, we partition the scenes into 61/15/14 for training, validation, and testing, respectively, resulting in 246,433 training episodes, 86,386 validation episodes, and 500 test episodes.
+Based on the training episodes, we further collect 41,891 IIGN trajectories covering all training scenes and object categories, where each trajectory couples navigation with question-answer interaction.
+Detailed trajectory statistics are provided in the supplementary material.
+In addition, for our experiments, we collect 17,224 IGN trajectories and 20,833 ObjectNav trajectories using our data generation pipeline and we further filtered the IIGN trajectories to 11,661 with balanced scenes and target categories to mitigate imbalance.